(Updated Nov. 20, 2024)

 Before big-league baseball integrated in 1947, barnstorming clubs of major leaguers would play stars from the Negro League during the off-season in the 1930s and 1940s.

-On Sunday afternoon Oct.
+On Sunday Oct.
 5, 1941, an all-star team named for Cardinals coach Mike Gonzalez and led by Feller played an exhibition against the Kansas City Monarchs, champions of the Negro National League, at Sportsman’s Park in St. Louis.

 Musial, who had made his major-league debut a few weeks before, on Sept.
 17, 1941, against the visiting Boston Braves, is said to have played in that exhibition.
 According to the book “Musial, From Stash to Stan the Man” by James Giglio, Musial hit a home run off Satchel Paige in the exhibition.
 Giglio cites as his source the book “Don’t Look Back: Satchel Paige in the Shadows of Baseball.”